 What Does Cutting Weight in UFC Fighting Mean?

 Simply put, weight-cutting is a process carried out by fighters in combat sports that involves dehydrating the body as much as possible in preparation for an upcoming fight.
-The primary purpose of weight-cutting is to enable fighters to compete in a lower weight class due to weighing in at a lower weight.
+The primary purpose of weight-cutting is to enable fighters to compete in a lower weight class than to compete in their natural weight class.

 Rapid weight cutting usually takes place a few days before the weigh-in process of a fight when fighters dehydrate themselves to weigh less and fight in a lower weight class.
 Once they have made it into a certain weight class for the fight, they then rehydrate themselves to their normal weight which will give them an advantage over their opponent.